DasithEdirisinghe/weaviate_doc/README.md

  So what is vectorization?

  - It also called word embedding, vector mapping, feature learning
- - Maps the data to vectors of real number.
+ - Maps the data to vectors of real numbers.
  - Data Stores in a high dimensional vector space
  - This captures the semantics and relationships between data
  - Data is automatically stored with its meaning